doctrine/annotations/docs/en/custom.rst

 ------------------------

-The annotation parser checks if the annotation constructor has arguments, if so then we will pass the value array, otherwise will try to inject values into public properties directly:
+The annotation parser checks if the annotation constructor has arguments, if so then we will pass the value array, otherwise we will try to inject values into public properties directly: